250908-NET/KurianS/Project1.md

 - Project hosted on GitHub
 - README that describes the application and its functionalities
-- ERD of your models and the relationships between them
-- The application should be ASP.NET Core Minimal APIapplication
+- The application should be ASP.NET Core Minimal API application
 - The application should build and run
 - The application should have unit tests and at least 20% coverage
 - The application should communicate via HTTP(s) (Must have POST, GET, DELETE)
-- The application should be RESTful API
+- Have 1 or more DTOs
+- ERD of your models and the relationships between them
+- Have at least one many to many (m-m) relationship between the models in your app
 - Have 2 or more models
-- Have atleast one many to many relationship between the models in your app.

-## Stretch Goals

-- Persisting data to a SQL Server DB
+- Persisting data to a SQL Server DB running in a Docker container
 - The application should communicate to DB via EF Core (Entity Framework Core)

 ## Presentation

+- Your presentation should demonstrate functionality of your application
-- You can either demo just API via Swagger or have a frontend (either a C# Console App, or web front end, your choice)
+- You can demo your API via Swagger, ThunderClient, Postman, or similar
 - Powerpoint (optional)
 - Please keep the length of presentation to 5-10 minutes

-## P1 Check-in  (04/15/2024)
+## Half-way Expectations (09/24/2025)

 - Repo setup
-- Minimal API and Xunit project setup and connected (atleast one test written)
+- Minimal API and Xunit project setup and connected (at least one test written)
 - Model(s) and Repo(s) layer file structure setup
 - At least 1 endpoint tie to a model
-- README
+- README.md
 - ERD